Pianos

 look inside a piano and find out how it works!

-How pianos make sound
+How pianos make sounds

 A piano sounds quite unlike any other instrument and, if you heard